tianon/wishlist/zulip.md

 - some way to subscribe a group to a channel in a way that subscribes future members of that group automatically too

+- a way for administrators to modify the avatar of users

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)